AI Agent Governance: Mapping NIST, EU AI Act, ISO 42001, and OWASP to Runtime Enforcement

 Control 1: Pre-Execution Budget Enforcement

-What "good" looks like: Before every LLM call and tool invocation, the system atomically checks whether budget remains and reserves the estimated cost.
-If the budget is exhausted, the action is denied before execution — not flagged after.
+What "good" looks like: Before every protected LLM call and tool invocation, the integration atomically checks whether budget remains and reserves the estimated cost.
+If the reservation is rejected, the host does not execute the action.

 How Cycles implements it: The reserve-commit protocol locks estimated cost before execution and releases unused budget on commit.
-Budget types include USD_MICROCENTS, TOKENS, and CALLS — enforced per-run, per-workflow, per-tenant, or at any scope in the hierarchy.
+Wire units are USD_MICROCENTS, TOKENS, CREDITS, and RISK_POINTS, enforced at any configured subject scope.
+A team can model call counts with CREDITS; CALLS is not a protocol unit.

 Control 2: Action-Level Risk Scoring